 BRPD: Car with baby inside stolen along Plank Road

-BATON ROUGE - A car with a baby inside was stolen Sunday near the corner of Plank Road and Evangeline Street, police say.
+BATON ROUGE - Police have arrested a 17-year-old suspect in connection with the theft of a car with a baby inside.

-According to the Baton Rouge Police Department, the infant was out of the car and safe when officers started to chase the driver.
+According to Baton Rouge Police, the teen stole the vehicle near the corner of Plank Road and Evangeline Street.
+The infant was out of the car and safe when officers started to chase the driver.

 Trending News